 Participants were encouraged to describe their experiences when accessing federal contracting opportunities and to elaborate on whether they felt their business was competitive within the DOI procurement process.
-Participants' words, reflections, experiences, and recommendations on this segment were recorded on the Miro board, which is included as Figure 1: Perceptions Miro Board Screenshot in Appendix A. Themes that arose during the Miro board activity included an emphasis on how helpful Procurement Technical Assistance Centers (PTACs) can be for businesses, how the size and the scale of a business matters when trying to develop and find procurement opportunities, and it can be complicated and confusing to begin working with the federal government.
+Participants' words, reflections, experiences, and recommendations on this segment were recorded on the Miro board, which is included as Figure 1: Perceptions Miro Board Screenshot in Appendix A. Themes that arose during the Miro board activity included the time needed to track solicitations, the challenges of finding teaming partners, the difficulty of learning the process, the low return on investment (ROI) for dedicating time and resources to a process that small businesses often do not win, and the importance of size and the scale of a business when trying to develop proposals and find procurement opportunities.

 Ben Duncan, Kearns & West, opened additional space for participants to reflect on comments from the virtual Miro board or for general perceptions on the procurement process.
-A small, disadvantaged business owner raised their concern around how being successful at winning contracting opportunities at the state level does not translate nationally.
-Large companies and firms dominate across industries when gaining access to the federal contracting system.
-Participants continued to build on the barriers that exist for small businesses when trying to enter the federal contracting sphere, especially when competing against large firms who have established trust and quality assurance from previous federal contracting awards and opportunities.
+A participant expressed feelings that the contracting process advantages the prime contractor over the sub-contractor.
+Several small business owners agreed and added that large corporations are more successful at winning contracts, which builds their experience and portfolio, making them more competitive for future opportunities.
+Additionally, it was noted that there is a significant imbalance in the pay rate between the prime contractor and the sub-contractor.
+One participant shared difficulty with finding teaming partners.
+Another participant shared that, despite thirty years of professional experience, they were treated as a novice contractor when they left their job working for a prime and opened their own small business.
+Participants continued to build on the barriers that exist for small businesses when trying to enter the federal contracting sphere, especially when competing against large firms that have established trust and quality assurance from previous federal contracting awards and opportunities.